MitjaBezensek/SharpBucket/Readme.md

 // we can now do the final step by using the pin to get our access tokens authenticator.AuthenticateWithPin(pin);
 ```
-If you had a server waiting from BitBucket's response, you would simply use your server's url as the callback and then wait for BitBucket to send you the pin to that address.
+If you had a server waiting from Bitbucket's response, you would simply use your server's url as the callback and then wait for Bitbucket to send you the pin to that address.

 If you already have the tokens you can simply skip the authentication process:
 ```CSharp